Deborah Gitelson Krauth

 Ms. Gitelson has extensive experience in all aspects of event management, including event conceptualization, site selection, contract negotiations, décor and staging designs, program flow development, catering requirements, speaker and panel presentation coordination, managing A/V and technical requirements and video production, vendor management, travel and transportation coordination and budgeting.

 Ms. Gitelson has worked with performers such as Mark Anthony, James Brown, The Blues Brothers, Annie Lennox, Jennifer Hudson, Faith Hill, Tim McGraw and Julian Lennon among others.
 Speakers have included presidents George H.W.
-Bush, Clinton, George W. Bush; vice presidents Al Gore and Joe Biden; First Lady Barbara Bush; secretaries of state Madeleine Albright, Condoleezza Rice, and Clinton; actors Denzel Washington, Will Smith, Michael Douglas, Goldie Hawn and Ashley Judd to name a few.
+Bush, Clinton, George W. Bush; vice presidents Al Gore and Joe Biden; First Lady Barbara Bush; secretaries of state Madeleine Albright, Condoleezza Rice, and Clinton; actors Denzel Washington, Will Smith, Michael Douglas, Goldie Hawn, and Ashley Judd to name a few.

 A particularly notable achievement for Ms. Gitelson was her work for The Air Force Memorial Dedication Weekend.
 This production entailed five very different events held over three days, one of which included over 40,000 attendees, a major aircraft exhibition and a celebrity concert staged in the Pentagon’s south parking lot.
 Dignitaries included President George W. Bush, the secretary of defense and other senior officials.
-Also present were a number of our nation's most distinguished veterans and celebrities.
+Also present were several our nation's most distinguished veterans and celebrities.